 Squatting, Rather Than Bending Over

 Bending over to pick something up can be hard on your child’s back, but it can also throw off their balance.
-Balance is a tough thing to grasp for those with special needs, generally speaking, but encouraging them to squat when they want to pick something up, instead of bending over, can strengthen their thigh muscles and improve their balance over time.
+Generally speaking, balance is a tough thing to grasp for those with special needs.
+But encouraging them to squat when they want to pick something up, can strengthen their thigh muscles.
+Squats can also become part of your child’s everyday activities that can help improve their balance over time.

 Tickle Fights in the Morning

 Depending on your child’s temperament, a morning tickle fight might be just the thing to get them out of bed and excited for the day.
-What’s more, being tickled gets them wiggling and gets their ab muscles engaged.
+What’s more, when you tickle them, it gets them wiggling and gets their ab muscles engaged.
 This is a fun exercise and bonding activity for you both!